Skip to content

 Database connection errors

-If WordPress shows "Error establishing database connection", verify the database exists:
+devenv up seeds the database automatically.
+If you see "Error establishing database connection", verify the database and user exist:

 mysql -u wordpress -pwordpress -h 127.0.0.1 -e "SHOW DATABASES;"